irrfannazir/cython-library/README.md

-The python library made up of C language for faster calculation.
+The python library made up of C language for faster calculation. implemented by cython.

 The structure of library
 ```sh
 zero >